What Is Resource Guarding Behavior?

 Nothing in Life Is Free

 This simple training principle is a great way to build a stronger relationship with your dog, encourage polite manners, and teach your dog that all good things come from you.
 It boils down to this: Whatever your dog wants, don’t give it away for free.
-Ask for a simple command such as sit before providing your dog with anything he might want, such as putting down the food bowl, throwing a ball, giving a chew toy, opening a door, handing over a toy, etc.
+Ask for a simple command such as sit before providing your dog with anything they might want, such as putting down the food bowl, throwing a ball, giving a chew toy, opening a door, handing over a toy, etc.

 Bonuses